SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-javascript.html.md

 What does the code do?

 -   Configure MQTT connection
--   Register ``on_onMessageArrived`` callback function which will print incoming messages
+-   Register ``onMessageArrived`` callback function which will print incoming messages
+-   Register ``onMessageDelivered`` callback function which will be called after publish message has been delivered
--   Connect with the Cumulocity via MQTT protocol after page is fully loaded
+-   After page is fully loaded call ``init`` which connect with the Cumulocity via MQTT protocol
+-   After connection is established call ``createDevice`` function
 -   Create a new device with ``JS MQTT`` name and ``c8y_MQTTDevice`` type
--   Wait a little bit to be sure that the device was registered???
 -   Update device hardware information by putting ``S123456789`` serial, ``MQTT test model`` model and ``Rev0.1`` revision
--   Subscribe to the static operation templates for the device and print all received operations to the console
+-   Subscribe to the static operation templates for the device - this will result in ``onMessageArrived`` method call every time new operation is created
 -   Send temperature measurement every 3 seconds

+Note that subscription is established after device creation, otherwise if there is no device for a given ``clientId`` server will not accept it.

 ### Run

 Open "hello_mqtt_js.html" in the browser, after that you should see new device in the Cumulocity application in the device list.
 Additionally if there will be a new operation created for this device, (for example ``c8y_Restart``) information about it will be printed to the console.

 ## Improve the agent